 Paul J. Deitel, CEO and Chief Technical Officer of Deitel & Associates, Inc., is a graduate of MIT with over 44 years of experience in computing.
 He holds the Java Certified Programmer and Java Certified Developer designations and is an Oracle Java Champion.
-He is one of the world's most experienced programming-languages trainers, having taught professional courses to software developers since 1992.
-His video courses on platforms like O'Reilly Online Learning have garnered millions of views, with his Java Fundamentals LiveLessons, Python Fundamentals LiveLessons and C# Fundamentals LiveLessons each ranking #1 at various times among thousands of video products.
-He has delivered hundreds of programming courses to academic, industry, government and military clients of Deitel & Associates, Inc. internationally, including UCLA, SLB (formerly Schlumberger), IBM, Siemens, Sun Microsystems (now Oracle), Dell, Fidelity, NASA at the Kennedy Space Center, the National Severe Storm Laboratory, White Sands Missile Range, Rogue Wave Software, Boeing, Cisco, Puma, iRobot and many more.
+He is one of the world's most experienced programming-languages trainers, having taught hundreds of professional courses to software developers since 1992.
+His video and live-training courses on platforms like O'Reilly Online Learning have garnered millions of contact minutes, with his Java Fundamentals, Python Fundamentals and C# Fundamentals video courses each ranking #1 for several years among thousands of video products.
+He has delivered programming courses to academic, industry, government and military clients of Deitel & Associates, Inc. internationally, including UCLA, SLB (formerly Schlumberger), IBM, Siemens, Sun Microsystems (now Oracle), Dell, Fidelity, NASA at the Kennedy Space Center, the National Severe Storm Laboratory, White Sands Missile Range, Rogue Wave Software, Boeing, Cisco, Puma, iRobot and many more.
 He and his co-author, Dr. Harvey M. Deitel, are among the world's best-selling programming-language textbook/professional book/video/interactive multimedia authors.

-Dr. Harvey M. Deitel, Chairman and Chief Strategy Officer of Deitel & Associates, Inc., has over 64 years of experience in computing.
+Dr. Harvey M. Deitel, Chairman and Chief Strategy Officer of Deitel & Associates, Inc., is recognized as a thought leader and innovator in programming languages education.
+He has over 64 years of experience in computing.
 Dr. Deitel earned B.S. and M.S. degrees in Electrical Engineering from MIT and a Ph.D. in Mathematics from Boston University-he studied computing in each of these programs before they spun off Computer Science programs.
 He has extensive college teaching experience, including earning tenure and serving as the Chairman of the Computer Science Department at Boston College before founding Deitel & Associates in 1991 with his son, Paul.
 The Deitels' publications have earned international recognition, with more than 100 translations published in Japanese, German, Russian, Spanish, French, Polish, Italian, Simplified Chinese, Traditional Chinese, Korean, Portuguese, Greek, Urdu and Turkish.
 Dr. Deitel has delivered hundreds of programming courses to academic, corporate, government and military clients.

-About Deitel[®] & Associates, Inc.
+About Deitel® & Associates, Inc.

 Deitel & Associates, Inc., founded by Paul Deitel and Harvey Deitel, is an internationally recognized authoring and corporate-training organization specializing in computer programming languages, object technology, mobile app development, Internet and web software technology and generative AI.
 The company's training clients include some of the world's largest companies, government agencies, branches of the military, and academic institutions.
-The company offers instructor-led training courses delivered virtually and live at client sites worldwide, and virtually worldwide for Pearson Education on O'Reilly Online Learning (https://learning.oreilly.com).
+The company offers instructor-led training courses delivered live at client sites worldwide and virtually worldwide for Pearson.

-Through its five-decade publishing partnership with Pearson, Deitel & Associates, Inc. publishes leading-edge computer programming college textbooks and professional books in print and digital formats, LiveLessons video courses, O'Reilly Online Learning live training courses and Pearson+ eText and Revel[TM] interactive multimedia college courses.
+Through its five-decade publ5bwishing partnership with Pearson, Deitel & Associates, Inc. publishes leading-edge computer programming college textbooks and professional books in print and digital formats, video courses, O'Reilly Online Learning live training courses and Pearson+ eText and Revel interactive multimedia college courses.

-To contact Deitel & Associates, Inc. and the authors, or to request a proposal for virtual or on-site, instructor-led training worldwide, write to deitel@deitel.com https://deitel.com/training https://amazon.com https://barnesandnoble.com/
+To contact Deitel & Associates, Inc. and the authors or to request a proposal for virtual or on-site, instructor-led training worldwide, write to

+'''

+deitel@deitel.com

+'''